 - Change to Annex 2 or 2a

-- Change in the maximum grant amount, reimbursement rate(s), the estimated eligible costs of the project, the amount of pre-financing or the contribution to the Guarantee Fund
+- Change in the maximum grant amount, reimbursement rate(s), the estimated eligible costs of the project (if applicable, for example it is not applicable to lump sum pilot projects), the amount of pre-financing or the contribution to the Guarantee Fund

 - Change concerning specific cost categories (‘specific unit costs’)

-- Specific changes in other Model Grant Agreements (e.g. FPA/SGA MGA, ERC MGA, MSCA MGA)
+- Specific changes in other Model Grant Agreements (e.g. FPA/SGA, ERC, MSCA, etc.)

 Amendments are NOT necessary